 - Figures that make sense for small businesses

 The Small Business Loan amounts range from $5,000 to $400,000.
 Their payment terms range from 24 to 60 months, and you can repay your whole debt at any time without penalty.
-The monthly interest rates vary from 1.00% to 1.625%.
+The annual interest rates vary from 12.00% to 40%.
 If you want to take a look online at what a potential loan would look like before submitting a formal application, you can use their business loan calculator.
 It will allow you to see how your monthly payments would look like at different loan amounts and rates.

 - Easy to qualify